shahbazalamjobs/Full-Stack-Dev-Roadmap-2024/README.md

-# Database Management using PostgreSQL in the context of the PERN stack:
+# Database Management using PostgreSQL:

 ### 1. **Introduction to Databases**
    - Types of Databases